samotiian/Installing_openface_with_anaconda/README.md

 Step 6: Install open face in _test environment using following commands:

-$ source activate _test $ git clone https://github.com/cmusatyalab/openface.git ~/openface $ cd openface $ cd sudo python setup.py install $ models/get-models.sh
+$ source activate _test $ git clone https://github.com/cmusatyalab/openface.git ~/openface

+$ cd openface

+$sudo python setup.py install $ models/get-models.sh

 Open face is installed in your machine.
 You can test it using: